Delicious Sourdough Coffee Cake Recipe For Any Time of Day!

 Published Categorized as Sourdough Discard Recipes

-If you love coffee cake then it’s time your brought out your sourdough discard from hiding, because this is how you make a delicious sourdough coffee cake recipe!
-The best part is, you can take a bite or two at any time of day, although I must admit, you won’t be able to stop there!
+The best part is, you can take a bite or two at any time of day.
+Although I must admit, you won’t be able to stop there!

 Delicious sourdough coffee cake recipe for any time of day!